hookdeck/hookdeck-vercel/README.md

 }'
 ```

-Check the Vercel logs to check the middleware is processing the events:
+Check the Vercel logs to see that the middleware is processing the events:

 ![Vercel Logs](img/vercel-logs.png)

-Check the Hookdeck logs to check the request are handled and the events are being processed and delivered:
+Check the Hookdeck logs to see that the requests are being handled and the events are being processed and delivered:

 ![Hookdeck events](img/hookdeck-events.png)